 - Stay on track with pacing and progress-monitoring tools

 - Have access to curriculum in grades 6-12 including core courses, electives, & more

 - Remain part of the school community, including athletics and activities

-Commitment: The VLA is a full school year commitment and offers students and families a flexible learning schedule.
+Commitment: Semester-long commitment offers students and families a flexible learning schedule during the school year.

 Support: Students will be supported daily by a GUSD teacher with core subject area content and enrichment opportunities.

 Specialized programs are not available.

 At home: Caregivers will be the learning guides for their children as they work through online course materials.